XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 Earlier, we created a container running in a pod, by creating a deployment using the `kubectl` CLI.
 Instead of creating pods imperatively, we can also use a pod template to create them declaratively.
 This way we can define the desired state (which image, resources, networking, etc.) and Kubernetes will ensure that the required changes are made.

-> If you worked at [Lab 4 - Networking](Lab4-Networking.md) before, you'll see similarities between using the docker CLI (imperative) and the docker-compose CLI (declarative).
+> If you worked on [Lab 4 - Networking](Lab4-Networking.md) before, you'll see similarities between using the docker CLI (imperative) and the docker-compose CLI (declarative).

 Examine the YAML definition below: